RelDenClu: A Relative Density based Biclustering Method for identifying non-linear feature relations: Applicability of proposed method for COVID-19

 \section{Applicability of proposed method for COVID-19}

 Toward the end of 2019, a disease named COVID-19 emerged as a highly contagious disease and has resulted in a pandemic of unprecedented scale.
 However, it is seen that some countries are affected by this disease to a greater extent than others.
-Since this is a recent phenomenon, very less is known about the factors affecting the spread of the disease.
-In this section, we attempt to study the relation between World development indicators and the number of COVID-19 cases for countries or states of the world.

-The dataset used in this study is obtained after joining two datasets.
-The first data called the WDI dataset henceforth, is taken from the site of The World Bank \cite{WBwdi}.
-For some countries, the data at the state level is included depending on the availability in WDI dataset.
-Twenty-seven attributes that intuitively seem relevant to the spread of COVID-19 and do not contain too many missing values were selected, so that further analysis can be done.
-The list of World Development indicators in this dataset is provided in the appendix.
-The second dataset contains the number of COVID-19 cases for the period 22 January 2020 to 21 May 2020 and the same has been provided by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University \cite{Dong2020}.

-Through this experimentation our aim is to find out the relevant features which may be responsible for the spread of COVID-19.
-Pearson correlation and Spearman correlation for most features are low so these methods cannot be used to identify the relevant features.
-For identifying the features which have an impact on COVID-19 we need a technique that works for non-linear relations as well as will be able to ignore outliers.
-We analyzed the given data using the proposed method, RelDenClu, as it fulfils both these conditions.
-The following section gives the approach followed to perform this analysis.
-The parameters used by RelDenClu are given as $\mathtt{Sim2Seed}=0.98$, $\mathtt{ReuseAllSeeds}=\mathtt{FALSE}$, $\mathtt{ReuseSeedSim}=0.7$, $\mathtt{ObsInMinBase}=10$, $\mathtt{MinSeedSize}=15$, $\mathtt{ClusSim}=0.75$.
-The normalization used is $norm_1()$
+During the early phase of spread of COVID-19, policy makers and medical practitioners were faced with a lack of information regarding factors affecting the spread of the disease.

+Using the data for month of January 2020, we found that the proposed method identified some factors related to disease occurrence rate.
+At this time, the Pearson and Spearman correlations of selected features with disease occurrence were low.
+However, the Pearson and Spearman correlations of the selected features with disease occurrence on 31 December 2020 are high, indicating that the selected features are indeed important.
+During the early phases of the disease these relations were being obscured by data from countries where the disease was still in nascent stages.
+The proposed method is capable of overcoming this problem as it searches for relations between subsets of data.
+An early detection of factors impacting the spread of diseases makes the proposed method a useful tool for understanding new diseases and epidemics.
+The details of the methodology and results are provided in following sections.